JHerve2906/justine-herve/content/project/gender-gaps-in-cognitive-and-noncognitive-skills-the-role-of-gender-attitudes/index.md

 ---
 title: "Gender gaps in Cognitive and NonCognitive Skills: The Role of Gender Attitudes"
-subtitle: Revise and Resubmit at the Journal of Economic Behavior and Organization, IZA Working Paper, Penn Insitutute for Economic Research Working Paper
+subtitle: ""
 date: 2021-04-15T15:46:57.822Z
+summary: Revise and Resubmit at the Journal of Economic Behavior and Organization, IZA Working Paper, Penn Insitutute for Economic Research Working Paper
 draft: false
 featured: false
 authors: